 One aspect of nineteenth century rowing that a modern competitor would feel familiar with would be the frequency of races.
 Every weekend after Queen Victoria's birthday, May 24, there was at least one race somewhere.
 Some were informal one-time events, and some were regular regattas.
-The first annual regatta in what later became a part of Canada is believed to have been held in the harbour at St. John's, Newfoundland, on September 22, 1818, to celebrate the 58th anniversary of the coronation of King George III.
+The first annual regatta in what later became a part of Canada is believed to have been held in the harbour at St. John's, Nfld. on September 22, 1818, to celebrate the 58th anniversary of the coronation of King George III.
 A decade later, the Royal St. John's Regatta moved to Quidi Vidi Lake where it has stayed ever since.
 One of the first, if not the first regatta held in the United Province of Canada was on Toronto Bay, September 4 and 5, 1848.
 The Colony of Nova Scotia held an annual regatta for the championship of Halifax Harbour beginning in 1858.
-However, the first rowing race to be held in the Colony of Nova Scotia was in 1811 on Halifax Harbour, between soldiers from the Garrison, and sailors from the Royal Navy.